Real Estate in Moscow, Russia

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "We chose a family friendly area - Chisty Prudi - and used Evans estate agent for our first two apartments and Penny Lane for our last one.
 We used others too but Evans worked out to be the most reasonable overall and their agent actually listened to what we wanted, rather than showing us a whole load of rubbish.
-Penny Lane did a great job helping us find our last apartment," remarked one member in Moscow.
+Penny Lane did a great job helping us find our last apartment," said one person in Moscow.

 Get Quote